bicyclingplus/micromobility-VMT-sim/README.md

-# North American Micromobility Project (NAMP)
+# American Micromobility Panel (AMP)

-Contained here are the elements of the NAMP project, intended to estimate the extent to which micromobility use causes car use to decline.
+Contained here are the elements of the AMP project, intended to estimate the extent to which micromobility use causes car use to decline.

-The project is run by Dillon Fitch
+The project is run by Dillon Fitch, analysis by Wesley Brooks (UCD Datalab).
+All comments written by Wesley in first person.

 Data from Dillon's earlier JUMP bike survey are in `data/jump_sacramento_data`.
 This is where I am getting my estimates of how many JUMP trips a person takes, how long those trips are, and whether they substitute for car travel.